 When he first started campaigning in his community to spread awareness, approximately 18 per cent of the children were involved in child labour.
 Thankfully, through continued awareness seminars, discussions with caregivers and talking on the radio, they’ve been able to keep the numbers down even against the fluctuations that occurred from the impacts of the pandemic.

-“Thankfully, no child from the centre has been involved in child labor.
+“Thankfully, no child from the centre has been involved in child labour.
 At the Compassion centre, we fight for child protection and children’s rights, because we exist to deliver children from poverty in Jesus’ name.
 Jesus is freedom, He brought us freedom, and I want children to grow up in total freedom,” Raphael says.

 At Compassion, we believe that children everywhere should have the opportunity to simply be a child.

-No child should have to work grueling hours day after day at the age of seven, worrying about if their day’s wage will help feed their other siblings.
+No child should have to work gruelling hours day after day at the age of seven, worrying about if their day’s wage will help feed their other siblings.
 No child should have to fear for their life and safety while trying to help make ends meet.